 Perhaps the main Japan location used in ‘Babel‘ was J-Pop Cafe (22 minutes) in Shibuya at 31-2 Udagawacho on the seventh floor.
 I still haven’t been properly inside the place as I don’t want to pay so much money on an entrance fee.
 I’m not so sure but it seems from poking my head into the place that it’s not such a schoolkid hangout as portrayed in the film but is instead a bit more sophisticated.
 It appeared that way but what the hell do I really know when I only saw a bit of the place which is actually divided into three areas.

 Tsuchiya Dental Surgery (below) is close to exit 1 of Kojimachi station and is where the confused schoolgirl has a dental appointment (43 minutes) and even tries to kiss the dentist as he leans over her doing his job.
-This can be found at 1-4-12 Chiyoda-Ku.
+This can be found at 1-4-12 Hirakawacho in Chiyoda-Ku.

 Next, there’s an aerial shot of Kachidoki Bridge (below) which was ripped up and spat out by Godzilla in the 1954 original.